OPEC delegates see scant hope of rapid oil price recovery

 One delegate from a country outside the Gulf and a relative price hawk in OPEC said he doubted oil would revisit $100 a barrel this year or next, and that this should encourage less dependence on oil revenue in national budgets.

-"Based on supply and demand, the price for this year and next will probably not go beyond $100 (66 pounds)," the delegate told Reuters on condition of anonymity.
+"Based on supply and demand, the price for this year and next will probably not go beyond $100," the delegate told Reuters on condition of anonymity.
 "We have to get a lesson from this.
 The budgets should not depend on a high oil price."

 The comments come as delegates from the Organization of the Petroleum Exporting Countries and external experts held secretive talks at its Vienna headquarters this week to discuss the 12-country producer group's long-term strategy.
 Such meetings do not set production policy.